Workflow

 Good Workflows Require Safe Workspaces

 It is also very important to be aware that good complex workflows are highly iterative and highly collaborative.
+Some–hopefully small–amount of error is unavoidable and inevitable.
 Good complex workflows require a safe workspace in which team members feel free to admit their own errors, and help with others’ mistakes in a non-judgmental fashion.
 Such a safe environment is necessary to build an environment where the overall error rate is low.

 Good Workflows Require Patience And Can Be Psychologically Demanding